Share article:

 That’s why, especially in business messaging, you want to add an extra layer of security with two-factor authentication (2FA).
 Through 2FA, you can send one time passwords to users’ phones to verify their identities and to ensure that they have the right to access a service.

-2FA adds an extra layer of security to SMS.
+2FA adds an extra layer of security to business messaging.

 What is SMS, and what’s the difference to RCS and messaging apps?